dosqas/spotify-likes-to-lastfm/README.md

 2. Create a new app by clicking the "Create an App" button.
 3. Fill in the required details for your app.
 4. After creating the app, you'll see a section called **Redirect URIs**.
-5. Add `http://localhost:8888/callback` as a redirect URI.
+5. Add `http://127.0.0.1:8888/callback`* as a redirect URI.
 This is necessary because the script uses this address to receive the authentication token from Spotify.

+\***Note:** Spotify now requires the redirect URI to use `127.0.0.1` instead of `localhost` for security reasons.
+In older versions of the script, `localhost` was used and will soon not work anymore due to it being deprecated.
+Make sure to update your Spotify app settings and `.env` file accordingly if you haven't already, otherwise continue.

 6. Save your changes and note down your **Client ID** and **Client Secret**.

 #### Last.fm Developer Account Setup